 Stiff from sleeping in my plastic chair, I ease myself down onto the floor.
 Now I'm closer to the baby.
-The blue blanket with the trucks parading of Jerusalem, the whole province of Judea, and from all the country around the Jordan River went out to see him.
-They confessed their sins, and he baptized them in the Jordan.
+The blue blanket with the trucks parading across it clues me in to the idea that this baby is probably a boy baby.
+And he's watching me intently.